Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: From Past to Future

+A limitation of our Warp-U sampler is its potential inefficiency in the presence of highly isolated modes.
+This inefficiency arises partly from the time required to identify the modes, and partly from the need for the mixture density to adequately cover all high-density regions of the target distribution to facilitate mode exploration.
+Sampling from isolated modes with unknown locations remains a universal challenge, particularly in high-dimensional settings.
+While our sampler has demonstrated remarkable mixing properties in the high-dimensional simulation, its performance relies on the availability of pre-identified modes.
+On the other hand, in general, it is unclear whether trying to develop samplers that can find modes is a wiser strategy than using optimizers to find modes before applying a sampling method, because optimizers are inherently more suited to finding modes.

+Another key requirement for the proposed sampler is that the chosen mixture distribution must accurately approximate the high-dimensional target distribution.
+In this work, we initialize the mixture distribution using existing variational inference techniques.
+A promising research direction is to explore mixture distributions with structured covariance matrices, such as low-rank, banded, or sparse precision matrices.
+These structures can improve computational efficiency in both the initialization of the mixture distribution and the Warp-U sampling process.
+When there is a non-ignorable discrepancy between the mixture distribution and the target distribution, combining parallel tempering with the Warp-U sampler can be a viable solution.
+Our simulation studies indicate that the combined sampler can outperform PT alone in such scenarios.

+Another promising avenue is to incorporate ideas from diffusion samplers \citep{ho2020denoising} to bridge the gap between the mixture and target distributions, leading to transformations with additional injected random component $\vepsilon$, i.e., non-deterministic Warp-U transformations of the form $\sF_{\zeta}(\vtheta, \vepsilon)$.
+Lastly, the neural ODEs approach introduced in Section \ref{sec:neural} offers substantially more flexibility and the numerical results in Section \ref{sec:simulationstudies} demonstrate that it is a promising direction.
+The key challenge for that method is trading off accurate target approximation with the cost of training the neural network.

-We also want to point out that in stochastic Warp-U bridge sampling estimation, when allocating the samples to different components in Steps \ref{SWB_divide_3}--\ref{SWB_divide_4} of Algorithm~\ref{alg:stochasticBridge}, there may be some components that have very few samples, which will lead to high variance of the bridge sampling estimator for those components.
+There are also some challenges for stochastic Warp-U bridge sampling estimation.
+For example, when allocating the samples to different components in Steps \ref{SWB_divide_3}-\ref{SWB_divide_4} of Algorithm~\ref{alg:stochasticBridge}, there may be some components that have very few samples, which will lead to high variance of the bridge sampling estimator for those components.
 To address this problem, future work could develop a restriction to ensure that each component has a minimum number of samples, or by adaptively merging components to ensure sufficient mass for each component.
-However, such merges may decrease the quality of the fit of the mixture model, leading to (practical) higher bias, at least when the chains are still in the exploratory stage.
-Therefore, much research is needed to investigate this issue and to provide theoretically sound practical guidelines on how to deal with such a bias-variance trade-off.

-In the current work, we separately address two distinct estimators: the stochastic Warp-U bridge estimator for estimating the normalizing constant, and Warp-U sampling with an unbiased estimator for estimating $\mathbb{E}_{\pi} h(\vtheta)$ for a general function $h$.
-A potential avenue for future research could involve integrating these two estimators.
-For example, the unbiased strategy can be applied to estimate the denominator of the bridge estimator (see~\eqref{rk_estimator}).